 Graduate students may borrow a Direct PLUS Loan for any year that they are enrolled at least half-time.
-Under the Federal Direct Student Loan program, the federal government serves as the lender and the interest rate is fixed at 6.41%.
-Fees of 4.2% are subtracted from each disbursement to cover the loan origination fee.
+Under the Federal Direct Student Loan program, the federal government serves as the lender and, as of July 1, 2014, the interest rate is fixed at 7.21%.
+Fees of 4.29% are subtracted from each disbursement to cover the loan origination fee.

 The Direct PLUS Loan is a credit-based loan which allows you to borrow up to the cost of attendance, less any other financial aid already awarded.
 Cost of attendance includes the total cost of tuition, fees, and room and board billed by the university, plus a standard calculation for books, supplies, transportation, and personal expenses.

 Applications for the Direct PLUS Loan are processed online through the U.S. Department of Education student loan website

 Graduate students are automatically granted a deferral on monthly PLUS Loan payments.
 Payments are deferred until six months after you cease to be enrolled at least half time, although interest continues to accrue.
 Graduate PLUS borrowers have the option to begin repayment 60 days after the PLUS Loan is fully disbursed.
 The standard repayment period is 10 years.